s3gw-tech/s3gw/docs/research/ha/RATIONALE.md

 any cluster's node, so that, a POD can mount it regardless of its allocation on the cluster.

-Relying on this assumption, while we are still in the process to decide what model we want to actually engage, the *One Active pipeline* model seems for sure the easiest thing to explore and to investigate.
+Obviously, we can't achieve higher availability or reliability than the underlying Longhorn volumes.

 ## Failure cases

-The `PV` state is kept coherent by Longhorn, so errors at this level are assumed NOT possible (application level corruptions to the `PV`'s state ARE possible).
+The `PV` state is kept coherent by Longhorn, so errors at this level are assumed NOT possible; application level corruptions to the `PV`'s state ARE possible. s3gw won't corrupt the PV's state or the file system on it, but it might corrupt its own application data.
+Any corruption in the file system is outside what s3gw can reasonably protect against; at best, it can crash in a way that doesn't corrupt the data further, but that's all undefined behavior and "restore from backup" time.

 What are the failure cases that can happen for s3gw?
+Making these cases explicit could be useful for a theoretical reasoning on what scenarios we can actually think to solve with an HA model.
+If a case is clearly outside what an HA model can handle, we must expect that the Kubernetes back off mechanism to be the only mitigation when a restart loop should occur.

 Let's examine the following scenarios:

-1. `radosgw`'s POD failure or rescheduling
+1. `radosgw`'s POD failure and `radosgw`'s POD rescheduling
 2. Cluster's node failure
 3. `radosgw`'s failure due to a bug not related to a certain input pattern
 4. `radosgw`'s failure due to a bug related to a certain input pattern
-5. `PV` Data corruption at application level due to `radosgw`'s bug
-6. `PV` Data corruption at application level due to `radosgw`'s anomalous exit
+5. `PV` PV Data corruption at application level due to radosgw's anomalous exit

 We are supposing all these bugs or conditions to be fatal for the s3gw's process so that they trigger an anomalous exit.

-### radosgw's POD failure
+### radosgw's POD failure and radosgw's POD rescheduling

 This case is when the `radosgw` process stops due to a failure of its POD.

 This case applies also when Kubernetes decides to reschedule the POD to another node, eg: when the node goes low on resources.
+This would often be called a "switch-over" in an HA cluster - e.g., an administratively orchestrated transition of the service to a new node (say, for maintenance/upgrade/etc reasons).
+This has the advantage of being schedulable, so it can happen at times of low load if these exist.
+In combination with proper interaction with the ingress - pausing requests there instead of failing them - we should be able to mask these cleanly.

+Bonus: this is also what we need to seamlessly restart on upgrade/update of the pod itself transparently.

 This can be thought as an infrastructure issue independent to the s3gw.
-In this case, the *One Active pipeline* model fully restores the service by rescheduling a new POD somewhere in the cluster.
+In this case, the *Active/Standby* model fully restores the service by rescheduling a new POD somewhere in the cluster.

 ### Cluster's node failure

 This case is when the `radosgw` process stops due to a cluster's node failure.
-The *One Active pipeline* model fully restores the service by rescheduling a new POD somewhere in the cluster.
+The *Active/Standby* model fully restores the service by rescheduling a new POD somewhere in the cluster. this also means we weren't shut down cleanly.
+So the on start recovery needs to be optimized for the stack, and as soon as we can, we need to hook into the ingress and tell it to pause until we're done, and then resume.

 ### radosgw's failure due to a bug not related to a certain input pattern